dimaqq/otlp-proto/readme.md

 It serialises a bunch of spans into OTLP 1.5 binary (protobuf) format.

+# ⚠️ Looking for maintainer! ⚠️

+I don't have time to work on this project.

+It's in a usable state now, but will lag behind features introduced in OpenTelemetry.

+Please get in touch (e.g. open an issue) if you're interested!

 ### Motivation

 Tracing should be on by default.